 5. Sentinel Peak

-Located in the heart of the Drakensberg Mountains is Sentinel Peak - the highest free-standing mountain in the range at 3165 meters.
+Located in the heart of the Drakensberg Mountains is Sentinel Peak - the highest free-standing mountain in the range in South Africa (3,165 meters).

 This 3.7 mile (6 km) hike should not be underestimated as you’ll be climbing over rocks and braving chain ladders that have been fixed right into the vertical rock face.